imevro/react-ui/README.md

 ## Declaring Components

-Components that are passed to `ReactUI` must be wrapped in a function call that accepts `styles` passed during UI creation:
+Components that are passed to `initUI` must be wrapped in a function call that accepts `styles` passed during UI creation:

 ```javascript
 // src/components/ui/basic/button.jsx